jdhao/blog_source/vim_custom_statusline.md

 I have been using [vim-airline](https://github.com/vim-airline/vim-airline) to customize my statusline ever since I started using Neovim.
 It works great.
-Recently, I started [a repo](https://github.com/jdhao/minimal_vim) to create a minimal configuration without external plugins for both Vim and Neovim.
+Recently, I started [a repo](https://github.com/jdhao/minimal_vim) named `minimal_vim` to create a minimal configuration without external plugins for both Vim and Neovim.
 During the process, I learned how to build a custom statusline from scratch.

 <!--more-->

-The primary source of my reference is the Vim help file on `statusline` (see `: h 'statusline'`).
+The primary source of my reference is the Vim help on `statusline` (see `: h 'statusline'`).
 It is well written and should give you enough knowledge on building a simple statusline.

-The Vim statusline consists of a number of items with special format to indicate what you want to show and how they should be displayed, e.g., width, color, alignment, etc.
+The Vim statusline consists of a number of items with special format to indicate what we want to show and how they should be styled, e.g., width, color, alignment, padding etc.

 # Statusline item format